 All of the 3,500,000 shares of common stock (the "Common Stock") offered hereby (the "Offering") are being issued and sold by Consolidated Stores Corporation.
 The Common Stock is traded on the New York Stock Exchange under the symbol "CNS."
-On , 1996, the last reported sale price of the Common , 1996, the last reported sale price of the Common Stock on the New York Stock Exchange was \$ per share.
+On May 1, 1996, the last reported sale price of the Common Stock on the New York Stock Exchange was \$35 1/2 per share.
 See "Price Range of Common Stock."